sandpiles/iyo-apero/content/blog/2021-06-01-introduction/index.markdown

 ## Some penguins to start

 This is the first entry in my brand new blog.
-Many ideas are hanging in my head on how to organize the information.
-At the end this blog is a way to organize my ideas, so this is for me.
-I will be glad to know if this liked to you, so please feel free to give any feedback in the contact section down there below [Leblanc](#ref-Leblanc2004) ([2004](#ref-Leblanc2004)).
+Many ideas are stored in my head on how to organize the information.
+At the end this blog is just a way to organize my own ideas on several topics I will be glad to know if this liked to you, so please feel free to give any feedback in the contact section down there below [Leblanc](#ref-Leblanc2004) ([2004](#ref-Leblanc2004)).

-The main idea is that this blog complements with more explanations in a relaxed way each of the points in my thesis, relating to each article I write., a kind of supplementary part of each article relating them all.
+The main idea is that this blog complements with more explanations in a funny and relaxed way each of the points in my thesis, relating to each article I write, a kind of supplementary part of each article relating them all.

-More.
-Explicar una mica sobre el per que de fer models, i fer referencia al model del master, fent el link a l’entrada dins del menu Projects.

-Començar explicant models mes basics amb grafics i demés.
-Models are mathematical tools that can describe a system and capture relationships in the data given to them [Soetaert and Herman](#ref-Soetaert2009) ([2009](#ref-Soetaert2009)).

-Models mes basics tant pel tema del primer article sobre les propietats fisico quimiques com del segon sobre els mapes i els pesticides.

 Lo del spoonfull series que apareix al blog podria fer-se per cada un dels grans temes de la tesi, en base al llibre bookdown que estem preparat: